 Issues with water quality in the Anglian region predominantly relate to high nitrate concentrations and pesticide contamination of surface waters.
 Anglian Water, the largest of 10 treatment and water supply companies in the UK, supplying drinking water to 4.2 million customers across England and Wales, are collaborating with the University of Lincoln and ADAS to improve drinking water quality by communicating with farmers and land managers in water catchment areas.

-Under the FAIRWAY projects, Anglian Water is working to improve drinking water quality using three approaches to encourage behavioural change in farmers, reducing on-farm pesticide usage, with an emphasis on metaldehyde.
+Anglian Water is working to improve drinking water quality using three approaches to encourage change in farmer practice, reducing on-farm pesticide usage, with an initial emphasis on metaldehyde.

 LIAT are using surveys and interviews with farmers in the three study areas, to gather data around farmers’ current pesticide handling behaviour and practices, business characteristics, factors influencing practices and cost-effectiveness as well as wider effects.

 The study will report on critical factors in developing an intervention programme for long-term change.

 A project hoping to tackle the high cost of retail refrigeration has been led by a consortium comprising the University of Lincoln UK, Tesco Stores Ltd, the Grimsby Institute and Intelligent Management Systems Ltd. The full-scale project is called the Development of Dynamic Energy Control Mechanisms for Food Retailing Refrigeration Systems.

 The cost of retail refrigeration totals more than 14% of the UK’s electricity usage and also represents roughly a third of a typical food and drink retailer’s energy cost.
 Supermarkets across the nation currently utilise thousands of refrigeration units, not only to keep our food and drink chilled but also to prolong the shelf life of produce and prevent the growth of harmful bacteria.